Standards: SMPTE ST 2110 - ST 2110-4x Metadata Transport

 This is much simpler than ST 2110-40 in the way that it describes the format of the payload content.
 The RTP packet size is still constrained by the requirements set out in ST 2110-10.

 The Data Item Packages must not be split across multiple RTP packets.
-Their size must be a multiple of 32-bits but can vary in size.
+Their size must be a multiple of 32-bits but can be variable within that constraint.
 Any necessary padding is considered to be part of the Data Item Package and would be specified in the application document.

 Value Description